fhlsteven/Learning/4.C#8InANutshell/chapters/1_Preface.md

 This book covers C#, the Common Language Runtime(CLR), and the essential .NET Core assemblies.
 We've chosen this focus to allow space for difficult topics such as concurrency, security, and access to operating system functionality-without compromising depth or readability.
 Features new to C# 8 are flagged so that you can also use this book as a reference for C# 7.

 ## Intended Audience

+This book targets intermediate to advanced audiences.
+No prior knowledge of C# is required, but some general programming experience is necessary.
+For the beginner,this book complements, rather than repalces, a tutorial-style introduction to programming.

+This book is an ideal companion to any of the vast array of books that focus on an applied technology such as ASP.NET Core,Windows Presentation Foundation(WPF),and Universal Windows Platform(UWP).
+The areas of the language and .NET Core that such books omit,*C# 8.0 in a Nutshell* covers in detail,and vice versa.

+If you're looking for a book that skims every .NET technology,this is not for you.
+This book is also unsuitable if you want to learn about APIs specific to moblie device development.

+## How This Book is Organized

+Chapters 2 through 4 concentrate purely on C#, starting with the basics of syntax, types, and variables, and finishing with advanced topics such as unsafe code and preprocessor directives.
+If you're new to the languague, you should read these chapters sequentially.

+The remaining chapters cover essential elements of .NET Core, including

+3. What You Need to Use This Book
+4. Conventions Used in This Book
+5. Using Code Examples
+6. O'Reilly Online Learning
+7. We'd Like To Hear from You
+8. Acknowledgments
+    1. Joseph Albahari
+    2. Eric Johannsen